pashandor789/serenedb/BUILD.md

 ```
 3) Click `Run And Debug` section on the left sidebar or use a combination of keys: shift + ctrl + d / shift + cmd + d for macOS.

-This will add two type of actions - `attach` for attaching to the running sereneDB and `iresearch` to launch the unit-test and attach to it.
+This will add two types of actions - `attach` for attaching to the running SereneDB and `iresearch` to launch the unit-test and attach to it.
 You can click the down arrow to the right of the green triangle and select the desired option from the drop-down list.

 There's an example of the creation of these actions and attaching to the SereneDB via debugger: